luteberget/maxsattrainscheduling/README.md

 # Train Re-scheduling using Dynamic Discretization Discovery

-This repository contains a proof-of-concept Rust implementation of a train re-scheduling algorithm based on the Dynamic Discretization Discovery formulation.
+This repository contains a proof-of-concept Rust implementation of a train re-scheduling algorithm based on the Dynamic Discretization Discovery formulation using a SAT solver.
+It also contains other solver implementations, some unfinished.

 A paper describing the algorithm is currently under review.
+The two solvers compared in the paper are the MaxSAT DDD solver (in `src/solvers/maxsatddd.rs`) and the Big-M solver (in `src/solvers/bigm.rs`).

 ## Problem instances